 Collateralized agreements or repurchase financings-The Company follows the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing-Secured Borrowing and Collateral, ("ASC 860") when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
 These transactions are treated as collateralized financing transactions and are recorded at their contracted resale or repurchase amounts, as specified in the respective agreements.
 Interest on collateralized agreements is accrued and recognized over the life of the transaction and included in interest income.
-As of December 31, 2016 and December 31, 2015, the Company held one collateralized agreement to resell with a cost basis of\$30,000 and \$30,000, respectively, and a carrying value of\$29,218 and \$29,704, respectively, and collateralized by a second lien bond in Northstar GOM Holdings Group LLC with a fair value of\$29,218 and \$29,704, respectively.
-The collateralized agreement to resell is guaranteed by a private hedge fund with the most recently reported assets under management of approximately \$716,590 as of December 31, 2015.
-Pursuant to the terms of the collateralized agreement, the private hedge fund is obligated to repurchase the collateral from the Company at the par value of the collateralized agreement once called upon by the Company or if the private hedge fund's total assets under management fall below the agreed upon thresholds.
-The collateralized agreement was called upon by the Company but the counterparty failed to repurchase the collateral at its par value in accordance with the terms of the collateralized agreement.
-As of December 31, 2016, litigation is on-going in the state of New York and the Cayman Islands to resolve this matter.
-The collateralized agreement earned interest at a weighted average rate of 16.0% and 15.0% per annum as of December 31, 2016 and December 31, 2015, respectively.
+As of December 31, 2017 and December 31, 2016, the Company held one collateralized agreement to resell with a cost basis of\$30,000 and \$30,000, respectively, and a carrying value of\$25,212 and \$29,218, respectively.
+The collateralized agreement to resell by a private hedge fund.
+The private hedge fund is currently in liquidation under the laws of the Cayman Islands.
+Pursuant to the terms of the collateralized agreement, the private hedge fund was obligated to repurchase the collateral from the Company at the par value of the collateralized agreement.
+The private hedge fund has breached its agreement to repurchase the collateral under the collateralized agreement.
+A claim has been filed with the Cayman Islands joint official liquidators to resolve this matter.

 Cash and cash equivalents-Cash and cash equivalents include cash and short-term, highly liquid investments.
 The Company defines cash equivalents as securities that are readily convertible into known amounts of cash and so near maturity that there is insignificant risk of changes in value.
 These securities have original maturities of three months or less.
-The Company did not hold any cash equivalents as of December 31, 2016 and December 31, 2015.
+The Company did not hold any cash equivalents as of December 31, 2017 and December 31, 2016.